AnkitMishra19007/DS-Algo/README.md

 # DS-Algo
-Common data structures and algorithm
+Some common data structures and algorithms that are widely used in programming!